Episode

 .

-returns from the challenge in generally high spirits with their new winnings.
+(The tribe returns from the challenge in generally high spirits with their new winnings.
+Lance

-lead the way home, and Chris stays up front with them.
-Susan and
+and Kent lead the way home, and Chris stays up front with them.
+Susan and Dana trail behind)

 .

+Lance: Oooh!
 I teach gifted children!
 I'm in MENSA!
-I make pictures upside-down like
+I make pictures upside-down like a retarded chimpanzee!

 .